Lincoln Village Car Accident and Personal Injury Lawyer

 While establishing liability is necessary for a personal injury claim, showing the extent of damages is also essential to obtaining a favorable outcome.
 Based on the nature of the collision and injury, the injured person may be able to claim compensation for the following:

-- Economic Damages: These are direct financial losses for the injured person and their family.
+- Economic Damages are direct financial losses for the injured person and their family.
 They include past and future medical expenses for reasonable and necessary treatment, income lost during recovery, and future earning potential due to a permanent disability.

 - Noneconomic Damages: These are often difficult to equate into monetary sums as they generally refer to emotional trauma.
 They include a family's loss of emotional support and companionship, loss of enjoyment or quality of life, loss of consortium for a spouse, disfigurement, and pain and suffering.

 - Punitive Damages: When a person is injured in an accident caused by an egregious act, they may be eligible to recover punitive damages.
-These are also known as exemplary damages and are awarded when injuries were caused by another person or entity's intentional misconduct or gross negligence.
+These are also exemplary damages awarded when injuries were caused by another person or entity's intentional misconduct or gross negligence.
 These are designed to punish the responsible party for the negligent acts and deter others from committing such conduct.

 To recover damages in a personal injury case, the injured individual must provide a burden of proof for the following:

 - The negligent party owed a duty of care to the injured person

 - The at-fault party breached this duty of care in some way

 - The claimant suffered injuries in the incident

 - This breach of duty was the exact cause of the individual's trauma

-For this reason, it is essential to have an experienced injury lawyer at your side.
+For this reason, having an experienced injury lawyer at your side is essential.
 An attorney can examine the facts and circumstances of the case to properly determine liability and obtain the compensation you need and deserve to cover your losses.